ctranoris/patras5gwiki/experimentation-process.md

 ### Service Exposure Level of Patras5G

-See next section about the Exposure Level definition.

-The Patras5G exposes all Levels under different circumstances and requirements.
+The Patras5G exposes  Levels under different circumstances and requirements.
 This depends on the customer use cases and needs.

 #### Level 1 Access